Alignzwry/zwry_cs/README.md

 Counterstrike 2 External Kernel Cheat

 # Build:
+set the build mode on all projects to Release!
 To compile the driver, you will first need to go to Properties-->Driver signing-->General-->Test Certificate-->"Create Test Certificate", you may need to give Visual studio admin rights for that. you dont need to compile start.exe, you can also use create.cmd every time you recompile the driver if you dont want start.exe